HSaurabh0919/tresta/README.md

 # tresta

-Application of Natural Language Processing for analytics and marketing purpose.
+Application of Reinforcement Learning for optimizing business operations and related to Operational Research Problems.

-This repo contains following contents: